 Anti-Money Laundering / Know Your Customer Policy of bitwallet Services

-This is the Anti-Money Laundering / Know Your Customer Policy (the "Policy") of Bitwallet PTE LTD ("Bitwallet").
+This is the Anti-Money Laundering / Know Your Customer Policy (the "Policy") of Bitwallet Service Group ("Bitwallet").

 Bitwallet is a cross-border provider of online payment collection services, including the provision of stored value facilities to natural persons and corporate entities within and outside Singapore (the "Services").